 CHRIS: In the beginning, we were just jerking around in Mike’s bedroom, listening to old reggae and rock’n’roll records and trying to copy them.
 We tried being serious but it never worked.

 LEE: We started practising in school halls, though we’d always end up back at Mike’s mum’s house, and then we all managed to get better instruments.
 Some friends heard I was starting this little group so approached me with a very hot Selmer Mk.6, fresh out of the shop window.
-They used to go to a club at Centre Point and one night they came out in the early hours and they walked up Hampstead Road towards a shop called the Fender Soundhouse, just up from Warren Street.
-There were these little Venetian windows, so my friend – Pete Kennedy, God rest his soul – got on his pal’s shoulders — I wasn’t there of course, honest guv — and they climbed in through the window.
-One guy handed out a twin-necked Fender Stratocaster, and was just about to hand out a saxophone when they noticed the policemens’ helmets coming from the distance.
-So he couldn’t get out, and he couldn’t go anywhere else because there was a brightly-lit board behind him.
-So the other two stood on the edge of the pavement, boisterously mucking about to get the coppers’ attention, and Pete stood stock still like a profile mannequin with the sax in his mouth.
+They used to go to a club at Centre Point and one night they came out in the early hours and walked up Hampstead Road towards a shop called the Fender Soundhouse, just up from Warren Street.
+There were these little Venetian windows, so my friend – Pete Kennedy, God rest his soul – got on his pal’s shoulders, took the little slats out out and climbed inside.
+He passed out a guitar, then a twin-neck guitar, and the others took them round the corner.
+He was just about to hand out a saxophone when the others noticed two policemens’ helmets coming from the distance.
+Pete couldn’t get out, and he couldn’t go anywhere else because the place was lit up like a Christmas tree.
+So the other two stood on the edge of the pavement, boisterously mucking about to distract the coppers’ attention, and Pete stood stock still like a mannequin with the sax in his mouth.
 I wasn’t there of course, honest guv.
 So lo and behold, a saxophone suddenly became ‘available’.
 My wife was good enough to pay the £100 to purchase it from Postman Pete, which I still owe her.
 That was the same sax that I played on our first album, One Step Beyond.